 With its refined cabin and quiet feel, the Buick Verano is a clear step above standard compact sedans and it rivals some significantly pricier luxury four-doors in terms of how well it filters out the world outside.

 Quiet Tuning is how Buick describes the refinement applied to make the Verano more than just a Cruze Plus.
-The application of sound deadening in and outside of the car--triple-sealed doors, laminated side glass, an acoustic windshield, and various foams, baffles, and mats--makes the Verano a very quiet vehicle, with good isolation from road, wind, and engine noise.
-Even if you're driving the Verano hard, on some of the coarsest surfaces, you'll be able to have a soft-spoken conversation.
+The application of sound deadening in and outside of the car--triple-sealed doors, laminated window glass, an acoustic glass windshield, and numerous foams, baffles, and mats--makes the Verano a very quiet vehicle, with good isolation from road, wind, and engine roar.
+Even if you're pushing the Verano aggressively, on rough pavement, soft-spoken conversation is easily heard.

-There's ample small-item storage in the console and glove box.
-Trunk space is large and well-shaped, and rear seatbacks fold forward nearly flat, with a wide opening.
+There's also ample small-item storage in the console and glove box.
+Trunk room is terrific and well-shaped for bulky items.
+The rear seatbacks flop forward nearly flat, and the lid features a wide opening.